GeorgeSteshenko/Shzm-to-Ytm/README.md

 # Transfer Shazam list to YouTube music / Spotify

-NodeJS Puppetier based app to go through the whole list of Shazam'ed songs and add them into either YouTube Music or Spotify.
+NodeJS Puppeteer based app to go through the whole list of Shazam'ed songs and add them into either YouTube Music or Spotify.

 ## The problem